Jon Shave (baseball)

-Jonathan Taylor Shave (born November 4, 1967) is a former Major League infielder who played for the Texas Rangers and the Minnesota Twins.
+Jonathan Taylor Shave (born November 4, 1967) is an American former Major League infielder who played for the Texas Rangers and the Minnesota Twins.

 Shave attended Mississippi State University.
 In 1989 he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League and was named a league all-star.
-He was selected by Texas in the 5th round of the 1990 MLB Draft.
+He was selected by Texas in the 5th round of the 1990 MLB draft.